avianbc/blog/content/about.md

 Since I work as a 100% remote developer I use my location independence to my advantage and have been exercising my freedom to travel.

-I [powerlift in my home gym](https://symmetricstrength.com/lifter/avian) and eat healthy to counteract the hours spent staring at screens.
+I [powerlift competitively](https://symmetricstrength.com/lifter/avian) and eat (mostly) healthy to counteract the hours spent staring at screens.
+I value continuous improvement: My #1 goal in all aspects of my life (physical and mental) is to be better than I was yesterday.

 I play and teach guitar.
 I definitely need to record more of it so I can share it online!